 Under the hood of the 2023 Acura RDX, we can expect the familiar 2.0-liter four-cylinder turbocharged engine that produces 272 hp (203 kW / 276 PS) and 280 lb-ft (380 Nm) of torque.
 It had to be connected to a ten-speed automatic transmission and the available Super-Handling All-Wheel Drive system.

-However, a 2.0-liter turbo engine may not be the only option as there are rumors of an RDX with a Sport Hybrid Super-Handling All-Wheel Drive system.
+However, a 2.0-liter turbo engine may not be the only option as there are rumors of a 2023 Acura RDX with a Sport Hybrid Super-Handling All-Wheel Drive system.
 Little is known about it, but the model will reportedly have an electric transmission as well as two electric motors driving the rear wheels.

 According to some reports, the Acura RDX could get a hybrid variant in 2022.
 It will reportedly use the same mechanics as the current-generation Accord, which is based on the widely known 2.0-liter petrol engine that produces a total of 212 horsepower.